Everything you need

 How to tell if a money lender is legit?

-Tips for safely borrowing money from licensed money lenders in Singapore
+Tips for safely borrowing money from llegalised money lenders in Singapore

-Check the money lenders’ license to ensure they are legal
+Check the money lenders’ licence to ensure they are legal

 Understand the guidelines for borrowing